Cancún: Public safety concerns

 Gulf Cartel, had taken control of many smuggling routes through the Yucatán, according to the U.S. Drug Enforcement Administration.

 There have been a number of violent acts in the city related to drug trafficking.
 Between 2013 and 2016, there were 76 murders: 31 in 2016, and at least 193 in 2017, the vast majority related to drug trafficking.
 Most have occurred in the urban nucleus, and there have been various violent episodes with firearms in the so-called "Zona Hotelera".
 Beginning in 2018 with a high wave of violence, Cancún is above the national average in homicides.
 In January 2018 alone, there were 33 homicides, triple the number from January 2017.

 Sargassum

-Starting in 2015, Cancun tourism was significantly impacted by the appearance of large amounts of smelly, unsightly brown Sargassum seaweed on its white sand beaches every summer.
-By 2021, Sargassum season had become an annual occurrence at many Caribbean beach destinations, including Cancun.
+Starting in 2015, Cancún tourism was significantly impacted by the appearance of large amounts of smelly, unsightly brown Sargassum seaweed on its white sand beaches every summer.
+By 2021, Sargassum season had become an annual occurrence at many Caribbean beach destinations, including Cancún.